Technician Economy

 The national framework for building technician capacity as economic infrastructure.

-The Technician Economy Institute defines, convenes, and advances the national framework for building technician capacity as economic infrastructure.
+The Technician Economy Foundry defines, convenes, and advances the national framework for building technician capacity as economic infrastructure.
 It formalizes and stewards the Technician Economy™ framework already being built through TechnicianEconomy.org, expanding the national definition, supporting national councils, and producing research from emerging regional technician marketplaces.

 definition

-what the institute is
+what the foundry is

-The Technician Economy Institute is the public-good research, convening, and mobilization home for the Technician Economy™.
+The Technician Economy Foundry is the public-good research, convening, and mobilization home for the Technician Economy™.
 It exists to organize the national conversation around technician capacity, define the economic role of technicians, and help regions build the systems needed to convert employer demand into practical skills, credentials, jobs, and long-term economic mobility.

-The Institute is
+The Foundry is

-The framework, research, and convening home for the Technician Economy™ — clarifying definitions, publishing research, aligning funding, and supporting regional activation.
+The framework, research, and convening home for the Technician Economy™ , clarifying definitions, publishing research, aligning funding, and supporting regional activation.

-The Institute is not
+The foundry is not

 A job board, training provider, course catalog, or employer recruiting platform.
 Training is delivered through colleges, providers, and Skills-to-Jobs® pathways.

-The Institute helps answer Where are technicians most critical to economic growth?
+The Foundry helps answer Where are technicians most critical to economic growth?
 Which technician roles matter most to modern industry?
 Where is employer demand concentrated across sectors?
 Where is training capacity aligned, misaligned, or missing?
 How can regions organize around shared technician needs?
 How do we measure the economic value of closing technician gaps?

 why it exists